-- A. No more than 10% of the total portfolio may be invested in Money market mutual funds; - B. Such funds are registered with the Securities and Exchange Commission and are rated AAA by S&P or Aaa by Moody's; - C. Such funds have retained an investment adviser registered or exempt from registration with the Securities and Exchange Commission with not less than five years' experience investing in the securities and obligations authorized by California Government Code Section 53601 (a through j) and with assets under management in excess of \$500 million; - D. Such funds include in their prospectus the statement that one of the investment fund's investment objectives is to seek to maintain a net asset value of \$1; and - E. Such funds invest only in US Treasury and federal agency securities, and in repurchase agreements backed by US Treasury and federal agency securities. - 14.
+- A. No more than \(\frac{1020}{20}\)% of the total portfolio may be invested in Money market mutual funds; - B. Such funds are registered with the Securities and Exchange Commission and are rated AAA by S&P or Aaa by Moody'shave attained the highest ranking or the highest letter and numerical rating provided by not less than two nationally recognized statistical rating organizations; - C. Such funds have retained an investment adviser registered or exempt from registration with the Securities and Exchange Commission with not less than five years' experience investing in the securities and obligations authorized by California Government Code Section 53601 (a through j) and with assets under management in excess of \$500 million; - D. Such funds include in their prospectus the statement that one of the investment fund's investment objectives is to seek to maintain a net asset value of \$1; and - E. Such funds invest only in US Treasury and federal agency securities, and in repurchase agreements backed by US Treasury and federal agency securities. - 14.
 Municipal Securities.
-These include obligations of the state of California, any other state, and any local Agency within the state of California including the City of Sunnyvale to the extent permitted by federal law, provided that: - A. The maturity does not exceed 5 years from the date of purchase; - B. The rating by a nationally recognized statistical rating organization is in the "A" category or better; and - C. For Municipal Obligations in the form of variable rate demand obligations, the obligations shall be supported by a third-party liquidity facility from a financial institution with short-term ratings of at least A-1 by S&P or P-1 by Moody's.
-The right of the bondholder to tender the obligation converts these obligations to a short term investment.

-15. Joint Powers Authority (JPA) Pools, provided that:
+These include obligations of the state of California, the treasuries or agencies of any other 49 states in addition to California, and any local Agency within the state of California including the City of Sunnyvale to the extent permitted by federal law, provided that: - A. No more than 30% of the portfolio may be in Municipal Securities. - B. No more than 5% of the portfolio may be invested in any single issuer. - AC.
+The maturity does not exceed 5 years from the date of purchase; - BD.
+The rating by a nationally recognized statistical rating organization is in the "A" category or its equivalent or better; and - For Municipal Obligations in the form of variable rate demand obligations, the obligations shall be supported by a third-party liquidity facility from a financial institution with short-term ratings of at least A-1 by S&P or P-1 by Moody's.
+The right of the bondholder to tender the obligation converts these obligations to a short term investment. - 15.
+Joint Powers Authority (JPA) Pools Local Government Investment Pools (LGIP), provided that: - A. The JPA-LGIP is organized pursuant to CGC Section 6509.7; - B. The Pool invests only in securities and obligations authorized in CGC Section 53601: - C. The Pool is managed by an investment adviser registered with the SEC or exempt from registration; and

-- A. The JPA is organized pursuant to CGC Section 6509.7; - B. The Pool invests only in securities and obligations authorized in CGC Section 53601; - C. The Pool is managed by an investment adviser registered with the SEC or exempt from registration; and - D. Such adviser has not less than five years of experience investing in securities and obligations authorized in CGC Section 53601, and has assets under management in excess of five hundred million dollars (\$500,000,000). - 16.
+- D. Such adviser has not less than five years of experience investing in securities and obligations authorized in CGC Section 53601, and has assets under management in excess of five hundred million dollars (\$500,000,000). - 16.
 Supranational Securities.
-CGC 53601 defines allowable Supranational Securities as United States dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by: the International Bank for Reconstruction and Development, the International Finance Corporation, or Inter-American Development Bank, provided that: - A. No more than 30% of the total portfolio may be invested in Supranational securities; - B. The maturity does not exceed 5 years from the date of purchase; - C. The instruments are eligible for purchase and resale within the United States; and - D. The rating by a nationally recognized statistical rating organization is in the "AA" category or better.
+CGC 53601 defines allowable Supranational Securities as United States dollar denominated senior unsecured unsubordinated obligations issued or unconditionally guaranteed by: the International Bank for Reconstruction and Development, the International Finance Corporation, or Inter-American Development Bank, provided that: - A. A. No more than 30% of the total portfolio may be invested in Supranational securities: - A.B.
+No more than 10% of the portfolio may be invested in any single issuer. - BC.
+The maturity does not exceed 5 years from the date of purchase; - CD.
+The instruments are eligible for purchase and resale within the United States; and - DE.
+The rating by a nationally recognized statistical rating organization is in the "AA" category or its equivalent or better.